jeff5/very-slow-jython/docs/src/site/sphinx/plain-java-object-2/subclasses-in-python.rst

 as we did using ``TypeSpec``.
 We have no opportunity to craft a class by hand in Java, then describe it to the run-time system.
+Instead,
-Instead, we have to describe the particular needs and constraints in a ``SubclassSpec`` object, and somehow, the implementation has to write a class itself.
+during the process of creating a new Python class, we have to describe its requirements on the representation, then the implementation must create or find a Java class definition to match.
+We complete the Python type, citing the Java representation found.

+We include "find" as a possibility alongside "create", as this is the mechanism by which clique members will end up sharing a representation, even though they do not mention each other in the class definition in Python.

 In general, a class defined in Python has an arbitrary number of (Python) bases, although there are limitations on what can be combined.
-We shall need to express that a Python class extends a (found) Java class, or implements a Java interface.
+We shall sometimes need to express that a Python class extends a (found) Java class, or implements a (found) Java interface.
 We expect to do that by supplying them as bases.
-Each Python base also maps to a Java class, to its canonical representation class, to be precise, which brings Java interfaces too.
+Each Python base also maps to a (canonical) Java class, which brings Java interfaces too.
+We express all this in a ``SubclassSpec`` object.

 It must be possible to find a *single* Java base class, equivalent to satisfying the "layout constraint" CPython reports.